classroomnoisecontroller/classroomnoisecontroller-BE/README.md

 ##### 200 (OK)

-> If you successfully login and go to the endpoint, the endpoitn will return an HTTP response with a status code `200`.
+> If you successfully login and go to the endpoint, the endpoint will return an HTTP response with a status code `200`.

 ##### 401 (Unauthorized)